day50-dev/sidechat/README.md

 Once you're in there's a few slash commands.
 These are all dumb - there's no tab completion or anything fancy.
 Just enter `/help` to get the current list.

+Multiline is available with backslash `\`, just like it is at the shell

 ![2025-05-01_13-38](https://github.com/user-attachments/assets/e57ea643-cb63-4727-9901-e15109b81adb)